niloy104/GUB-Transport-Tracking-System-Design/README.md

 # GUB Transport Tracking System

-This repository contains the source code and documentation for the GUB Transport Tracking System.
+This repository contains the  LaTeX source code [(click here)](https://www.overleaf.com/read/vfkvnnywsrxv) and documentation for the GUB Transport Tracking System.
 The system is designed to provide real-time tracking of university buses and enhance the transportation experience within the Green University of Bangladesh (GUB) campus.
 It also facilitates emergency response and safety measures, as well as data analysis for future planning.

 ## Table of Contents